snowch/vastdata_siem_demo/README.md

     -   Example: `cat zeek-logs/conn.log`

 3.  **Container Logs**:
-    -   Basic event messages printed by the `monitor-live.sh` script and the custom Zeek event handlers in `kafka-live.zeek` are sent to the container's standard output.
+    -   Basic event messages printed by the `zeek-live-monitor.sh` script and the custom Zeek event handlers in `kafka-live.zeek` are sent to the container's standard output.
     -   You can view these using `docker compose logs -f zeek-live`.

 ## 8. Troubleshooting